interiys/interiys/README.md

 I'm Denis, a student who started as a developer but realized that **breaking** things is way more fun than building them! 😈
 I'm heading into **QA Engineering** to find bugs where no one expects them.

-In my free time, I play games, watch anime, and laugh at IT memes.
+In my free time, I play games and watch films.
 Also, I'm absolutely obsessed with ferrets — they're my spirit animals! 🦦

 ---